imagej/imagej.github.io/_pages/develop/git/workshop.md

 -   `git fetch`, which local copies of the branches of the remote repository including all required objects (but being a bit clever about avoiding to get objects we have already) and
 -   `git push`, which updates remote repositories' branches to the local branches' state.

-The local copies of remote branches live in a specific namespace, refs/remotes/<name>.
+The local copies of remote branches live in a specific namespace, refs/remotes/\<name>.
 For example, the *master* branch of the remote called *origin* will be stored in *refs/remotes/origin/master*.
 If unambiguous, it can be referred to as *origin/master*, too.

 Note: you need to make sure that you do not mix two different projects in the same working directory's repository.
 Git will happily fetch from wherever into your local repository, even if it does not make sense.

-Note: there is a shortcut for *fetch & merge*: *pull*.
-If you create a new branch from a local copy of a remote branch, you can even set it up such that *git pull* without further parameters will fetch from the correct remote and merge the correct branch: *git checkout --track origin/cool-feature*
+Note: there is a shortcut for *fetch & merge*: `git pull`.
+If you create a new branch from a local copy of a remote branch, you can even set it up such that `git pull` without further parameters will fetch from the correct remote and merge the correct branch: `git checkout --track origin/cool-feature`

 ## Hands-on